alulfazlur/Trello-Clone-Frontend/README.md

 https://trello.fazlurtech.my.id

 ## Description
-This project is a clone of a trello built with React-redux and using library react-beautiful-dnd.
+This project is frontend system of a clone of trello.
+Built with React-redux and using library react-beautiful-dnd.
 ![Apps preview](/src/images/image.png)

 ## Features